2020: A New Decade of Digital Threats - Is Your Business Email Secure?

 Phishing is currently the most commonly used attack vector on organizations, leading to 53% of all cyber security breaches and frequently resulting in credential theft and account takeovers.
 Credential phishing is especially problematic in Microsoft 365 due to the platform’s growing popularity and the insufficiency of its built-in security features.
 Microsoft 365 has over 180 million monthly users - adding more than 50 thousand per month - so it’s no surprise that its email system is becoming an increasingly popular target for cyber thieves.
 According to Osterman Research, despite existing Microsoft 365 protection, 40% of Microsoft 365 customers have experienced credential theft.

 According to IBM, the average time it took an organization to identify a data breach in 2019 was an alarming 206 days.
 In even worse cases, breaches go undetected by victims due to the sophistication of modern attacks and many organizations’ lack of cybersecurity skills.
 Threat actors recognize the effectivity of these attacks and will continue to take advantage of businesses’ shortcomings to compromise data and intellectual property which can be monetized for personal gain.
-When it comes to data breaches, no organization is too small to be a target.
-In fact, according to Verizon 43% of 2019 data breaches involved small business victims.
+When it comes to data breach, no organization is too small to be a target.
+In fact, according to Verizon 43% of 2019 data breach involved small business victims.

 The spread of compliance fatigue will carry serious repercussions for businesses.